milecdav/dyypholdem/README.md

 It uses a cross-platform software stack based on Python and PyTorch and has most data for bucketing pre-calculated and stored in data files or an sqlite3 database.
 This reduces loading times significantly and DyypHoldem loads and reacts on a fairly modern system in reasonable time frames.

+## Changes from the original
+I fixed bugs mostly with all-in so the bot is not crashing anymore.
+I also added some more logs and simple stats for result anaysis.

+In the CDBR branch I am developing experiments for the paper https://arxiv.org/abs/2112.12594 which attempts known opponent exploitation.

 ## Setup